daarnolducsd/ep5book/docs/04-week4.md

 est store reg_math
 ```

-The part of the code that reads ``reg_math`` is giving the estimates a name that you will use later.
+The part of the code that reads ``reg_math``gives the estimates a name that you will use later.
 You can change this name depending on your application.
 For example, I could have replaced ``reg_math`` with ``reg_math_scores`` in the code above and the code would have executed without error.
 Next, let's estimate the impact of treatment on Hindi scores and store the estimates as ``reg_hindi``.
 To save, space, I will suppress the output of the regression:

 ```stata